On Thurston's Euler class one conjecture

-We say a connected, embedded, incompressible surface $S$ is `fully-marked' when in (\ref{inequality}) the equality holds.
-The crucial but elementary observation is that any compact leaf is fully--marked \cite{thurston1986norm} (see section \ref{euler}).
-The converse, however, cannot be true since one can homotope $\mathcal{F}$ to a new taut foliation without changing the Euler class but with a drastic change in the leaves, so that there is no compact leaf anymore.
-The material in the appendix (joint work with David Gabai) will be a converse to this statement, up to homotopy of plane fields of foliations and under some assumptions.
-This is a main ingredient in the proof of theorem \ref{counterexamples}. {Theorem \ref{fullymarked}} \begin{fullymarked}(Gabai-Yazdi) Let $M$ be a closed hyperbolic 3-manifold, $\mathcal{F}$ be a transversely oriented $C^{\infty,0}$ taut foliation on $M$, and $S$ be a fully--marked surface in $M$.
-Assume that $S$ is the unique norm-minimizing surface in its homology class.
-There is a new $C^{\infty,0}$ taut foliation $\mathcal{G}$ that has $S$ as a leaf and the plane fields tangent to $\mathcal{F}$ and $\mathcal{G}$ are homotopic. \end{fullymarked}
+where the last inequality is by (\ref{dual-norm}).
+The crucial but elementary observation is that any compact leaf is fully marked \cite{thurston1986norm}.
+See Section \ref{section:index-sum}.
+The converse, however, cannot be true since one can homotope $\mathcal{F}$ to a new taut foliation without changing the Euler class but with a drastic change in the leaves so that there is no compact leaf any more.
+The content of the second paper \cite{secondpaper}, joint work with David Gabai, will be a converse to this statement up to homotopy of the plane fields of foliations and under some assumptions.
+We call this \emph{the fully marked surface theorem}.